 Forty years ago, New York took ownership of a parcel of land on the Lower East Side for “slum clearance” and urban renewal – the Seward Park Urban Renewal Area (SPURA).
-Few renewal projects have been so contested, and it remains the largest undeveloped city-owned parcel of land south of 96th Street.
+Few renewal projects have been so contested, and it was the largest undeveloped city-owned parcel of land south of 96th Street.
 The hopes, memories and meanings of this place are intertwined with the history of housing and politics on the Lower East Side and in New York at large.
-Many communities claim this site and imagine divergent futures for it.
+Many communities claimed this site and imagined divergent futures for it.
 Our Layered SPURA project created new spaces for dialogue about this future, through the City Studio class that Gabrielle created at the New School.

 The course considered this contested site and its history, while stressing engagement with the community planning process and the multiple Lower East Side communities.
 The class challenged students to understand histories of housing in New York City, theories of urban development and community participation, and asks them to engage in archival, ethnographic, visual and participatory research.
 Students developed careful and creative methods for researching SPURA and finally stretched that research to new realms by collectively making exhibitions which posed questions and help envision this site’s future.

-January 23 – February 25, 2012, the Layered SPURA / City Studio project celebrates four years of work on SPURA with a new exhibition, Layered SPURA : Spurring conversations through visual urbanism, at the Aronson Gallery, Sheila Johnson Design Center @ the New School.
+2012: Layered SPURA : Spurring conversations through visual urbanism, at the Aronson Gallery, Sheila Johnson Design Center, at the New School.

 Fall 2011 : In residency at Creative Time’s Living as Form, in collaboration with Temporary Services & Bik van der Pol